Impressing employers on a spring week could secure you fast-track access to a full internship.

 Different employers look for different traits in their spring week interns when deciding whether to offer them a full internship at the end.
 However, one thing that's sure to catch their eye is enthusiasm.
 Show a genuine interest in the company and the work, and show you're curious about what working in an investment bank is like.
 It can sometimes be hard to demonstrate this on a full internship, let alone in a week so ask questions, be proactive and show the employer how interested you are in a career in investment banking.

 Though they're not essential to securing an internship, spring weeks do put you in good stead to secure one later on.
 Like internships, competition for spring weeks is high, so don't leave them until the last minute.
-Application windows usually close in January or February, but sometimes as early as November, and each employer is different so check out our internship listings for those dates.
+Application windows usually close in January, but sometimes as early as November, and each employer is different so check out our internship listings for those dates.